BBenyamini/BBukombe.github.io/_pages/resume.md

 **Communication :**
   * Presenting results to a wide audience of business leaders or project stakeholders
-  * Writing up and publishing results as research papers, abstract or reports
+  * Writing and publishing results as research papers, abstract or reports

 Activities